 The purpose of the Federal Reserve Bank of Richmond’s Community Development Bank (CDB) Peer Group Analysis is to provide descriptive statistics on a peer group of community development banks that are tracked over time.
 The peer group analysis is conducted annually and incorporates data from 2005 to the date of the analysis.
 The peer group of CDBs consists of banks that were in existence from the start date of the analysis and continue to be in existence as of the end date.
 For example, the 2009 analysis includes banks that were in existence in 2005 and still existed in 2009.
 Updates will occur annually.

-Resources and information relevant to community development financial institutions
+Links to key CDFI industry organizations and regulatory agencies for resources and information relevant to community development financial institutions

 Last Updated: December 4, 2012